Engee documentation

 Yes

-# Initial forward current when measuring iRM — initial direct current during iRM measurement
+# Initial forward current when measuring iRM — initial forward current during iRM measurement

 Details

-Initial forward current during peak reverse current measurement.
+The initial forward current when measuring the peak reverse current.
 This value must be greater than zero.

 Dependencies

-To use this parameter, set the parameter Charge dynamics to zero.
-Use peak reverse current and stretch factor, Use peak reverse current and reverse recovery time, Use peak reverse current and reverse recovery charge or Use peak reverse current and reverse recovery energy.
+To use this parameter, set for the parameter Charge dynamics meaning Use peak reverse current and stretch factor, Use peak reverse current and reverse recovery time, Use peak reverse current and reverse recovery charge or Use peak reverse current and reverse recovery energy.

 Units